 IoT sensors it’s increased need to operate, monitor, and centralize control of these IoT sensors, the need for real-time analytics, connected assets, and security of machines have so many LED to widespread of Smart Homes and IoT device management technologies.

 As per the survey estimated that by 2025, 20% of households across the globe will be Smart Homes.
 The total Smart Home market is worth $24 bn.
-Though the major chunk of the growth is from end-user-facing applications, there is a need for IoT platforms to build a complete ecosystem connecting operators and enterprise networks.
+Though the major chunk of the growth is from end-user-facing applications, there is a need for IoT smart home platforms to build a complete ecosystem connecting operators and enterprise networks.
 The smartness needs to increase beyond the home and that’s the reason why data needs to flow seamlessly from tablet at home to the car, phone, cloud, and beyond.
-Smart Homes are the starting point to a Smart life, and this fact proves the need for robust IoT home management platforms.
+Smart Homes idea is the starting point to a Smart Life, and this fact proves the need for robust IoT home management platforms.

 Believe it or not, the technology needed to overhaul your entire residence and make it highly efficient and super convenient exists.
 From smart locks and smart video doorbells to motion-activated lights and advanced voice assistants, it’s all available.

 Few Examples of smart home technologies:

 Nearly every aspect of life where technology has entered the domestic space has seen the introduction of an IoT based smart home alternative:

 - Smart TVs connect to the internet to access content via apps, such as on-demand video and music. smart TVs also include voice or gesture recognition.